kasperisager/vanilla-api/README.md

 ## How does it work?

 Vanilla API is a shim that implements a RESTful URI scheme upon with you can invoke different methods using the standard GET, POST, PUT and DELETE HTTP verbs.
-The API then translates and redirects your request to the corrosponding application controller which in return caries out the requested method.
+The API then translates and redirects your request to the corresponding application controller which in return caries out the requested method.

 ## Documentation